teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-container/README.md

 local system.
 Docker first untags any names that refer to the image (like nginx:latest), then deletes the actual image layers if no other image uses them.
-These `Deleted:`lines show the deletion of the image layers that made up the nginx image.
+These `Deleted:`lines show the deletion of the image layers that made up the Nginx image.
 Each layer is a separate filesystem snapshot Docker uses to efficiently store and reuse parts of images.